 Need proof?
 Take a look at this post a friend tagged me in on Facebook a while back.

 What’s behind these hateful comments?
 Jealousy.
 Close-mindedness.
 I don’t know.
 What I do know is I’d like to help change this perception.

 Many have questioned why my husband and I would leave our jobs to travel.

-In 2013, I made a difficult career decision.
+In 2013, I made an extremely difficult career decision – one that likely changed the course of my career.
 I did not renew my contract as a morning news anchor in New Orleans.
 My husband, upon giving notice that he would leave his job at Hewlett Packard, was granted a 9-month paid leave of absence.

 The reasons behind traveling the world were easier for us and others to see.
 It was a once-in-a-lifetime adventure, a chance to see places we had only read about and an opportunity to meet people who lived lives so very different from our own.
 We would learn.
 We would grow.
 We would change.
 We did.

 We returned after 9 months, having spent time in 26 countries, with a different way of thinking, a different way of seeing the world around us.

 We both went back to work.
 My husband continued his career with Hewlett Packard, and I was lucky enough to secure a job as a reporter for the NBC operation in Dallas-Fort Worth.

 Our world travels gave us tools we never imagined.
 Dan was able to better connect with and understand those on his global team, many of whom live in countries we visited, and what I had learned about other cultures, religions and lifestyles made me a better, more compassionate storyteller.

 We bought a house and planned for a family.